orbitalquark/textadept/doc/manual.md

 macOS, and `M-N` in the terminal version.
 Cycle to the previous buffer via `Ctrl+Shift+Tab`, `^⇧⇥`, and `M-P`.

+**Note:** Textadept does not currently support rearranging tabs (e.g. via drag and drop).

 The tab bar is also accessible in the form of a searchable dialog via `Ctrl+B` on Windows, Linux, and BSD, `⌘B` on macOS, and `M-B` or `M-S-B` in the terminal version.
 (Despite the fact that the terminal version does not have a tab bar, it does have this dialog.)
 The dialog displays a list of currently open buffers.
 Typing part of any filename filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking on a buffer switches to it.
+(The terminal requires pressing `Enter`.)
 This feature is particularly useful when many files are open, and navigating through the tab bar is tedious.

 ![Buffer Browser](images/bufferbrowser.png)
 &nbsp;&nbsp;
 ![Buffer Browser Filtered](images/bufferbrowserfiltered.png)

-By default, the most recently opened buffers are shown towards the bottom of the list.
+By default, the list shows buffers in the same order as the tab bar (the most recently opened buffers are shown towards the bottom).
 You can configure the list to show the most recently viewed buffers first by changing the key binding.
 For example, in your *~/.textadept/init.lua*:

     keys['ctrl+b'] = function() ui.switch_buffer(true) end